eCommerce: Black Friday & Cyber Monday: Walmart, Amazon and Alibaba Update

 4. Amazon gives users the chance to bag a deal by purchasing the item second-hand.

-5. It incentivises upselling by giving an offer on multiple orders.
+5. It incentivizes upselling by giving an offer on multiple orders.

-Alibaba's approach to eCommerce is particularly interesting as it consists of national (China-China) and international marketplaces, wholesale retailers, and payment services.
+Alibaba's approach to eCommerce is particularly interesting as it consists of national (China-China) and international marketplaces wholesale retailers and payment services.
 The goal is simple: make it as easy as possible for merchants to do business around the globe.
 As such its conversion strategy is key to its global growth.
 Alibaba's conversion optimization's includes:

-Lastly, Walmart is equally well-optimised.
+Lastly Walmart is equally well-optimized.
 What do they do?

 1. Walmart makes it easy for shoppers to reorder past items.